Code-Institute-Submissions/personal-website/README.md

 ## Introduction
 This is my Portfolio.
 I plan to use this site as a platform to showcase me and my current projects but also give an overview of my current skillset and experience, I will present this website to prospective Employers, Recruiters and Collaborators.
 Currently this page only shows a couple lessons I have undertaken so far and some sample repositories which i plan to replace with my own projects.
-I plan to replace the majority of the content as i begin to progess through the course.
+I will also change any of the information about me as it changes, such as what i have learnt and my skillsets.

 ## Demo
 Click the image below to view my Live Portfolio.